microsoft/accessibility-insights-web/docs/enzyme-migration.md

 #### `.find(ComponentName)`

+> [!NOTE]
-NOTE: the codemod changes all `.find()` calls, as the vast majority are for Enzyme.
+> the codemod changes all `.find()` calls, as the vast majority are for Enzyme.
 However, some number of regular `Array.find()` calls will be mistakenly changed.
 These can just be changed back.

+> [!NOTE]
-NOTE: the codemod automatically changes `.find()` to be `.querySelector()`, as that is most often the correct API call to migrate to.
+> the codemod automatically changes `.find()` to be `.querySelector()`, as that is most often the correct API call to migrate to.
 If the selected variable's value should be an array instead of a standalone element, it should be updated to use `.querySelectorAll()` instead.
 Additionally, all React Testing Library query calls have “All” variations.
 For example, `getAllByRole`.

 The treatment of these calls will depend on what operations are performed on the object after this call.